Mind-Wave: Powers and abilities

 The first Mind-Wave wore a helmet of his own design that boosted his natural mind powers particularly ESP, with which he could blindside a non-telepathic opponent at will.
 His helmet also enabled him to communicate mentally with others wearing similar helmets, with his "Think Tank", or with other ESPers.
 Mind-Wave's "Think Tank" was a large, heavily armed vehicle control by his mental powers which he used to rob banks.
 It had heat-ray cannons.
 He also carried hand-held versions of the heat ray.

-The second Mind-Wave was primarily a very powerful telekinetic, with the ability to destroy structures and halt and redirect hails of bullets in mid-flight.
+The second Mind-Wave who has his name spelled "Mindwave" was primarily a very powerful telekinetic, with the ability to destroy structures and halt and redirect hails of bullets in mid-flight.
 He also had some measure of telepathic ability, which he used to converse with his fellow prisoners and combine his power with theirs, in an attempt to destroy Thunderbolts by driving them insane.
 He wore a costume composed of dark body armor and a helmet resembling a gas mask.

 In other media

-A reimagined version of Erik Gelden appears in the third season of the Netflix TV series Jessica Jones, portrayed by Benjamin Walker.
-This version is an ally and love interest for Jessica Jones, whose powers have gone from traditional telepathy to empathic powers that can detect evil, though he cannot specifically identify the crime.
-He also has a sister named Brianna "Berry" Gelden (portrayed by Jamie Neumann) who works as a prostitute.
-Gelden uses his abilities to blackmail people who have secretly performed criminal acts.
-He blackmails Gregory Salinger who responded by hunting Gelden to kill him, but accidentally stabs Jessica.
-This act has Jessica force Gelden to reveal his abilities and the fact that he has been collecting money to pay off gangsters.
-Gelden has Jessica and her allies protect Brianna after Salinger threatens her, but Salinger ends up catching Gelden.
-Being in close proximity to Salinger causes Gelden to bleed profusely from his face.
-He is eventually rescued by Jessica and Trish Walker.
-Trish however, begins using Gelden to look for criminals to intimidate.
-She begins killing them which relieves Gelden's headaches, but soon he begins having headaches around Trish.
-He tells Jones to stop Trish.
-Afterwards, Jones tells him that she does not trust him and he leaves.
-Gelden is last seen at a bar being approached by Detective Eddy Costa about using his abilities to help the police.
+Erik Gelden appears in the third season of Jessica Jones, portrayed by Benjamin Walker.
+This version is an ally and love interest of the titular character who possesses empathic powers that allow him the ability of sin detection: to detect evil via his headaches, though he cannot specifically identify crimes.
+Additionally, he has a prostitute sister named Brianna "Berry" Gelden (portrayed by Jamie Neumann).
+While using his powers to blackmail people who have secretly performed criminal acts and collecting money to pay off gangsters, he encounters Gregory Sallinger, who attempts to kill him, only to run afoul of Jones.
+Erik has Jessica and her allies protect Brianna after Sallinger threatens her.
+Though Sallinger finds and tortures Erik, Trish Walker rescues the latter to use him to help her find criminals to intimidate and kill.
+Sensing her intentions, Erik warns Jones, but she rebuffs him.
+He is later approached by Detective Eddy Costa to use his powers to help the police.